theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/guide/transactions/transactions-class.md

 description: Managing and  Executing Transactions- The Class Transaction
 ---

-This section shows how to use the *Transaction* class to execute SAP transactions in the foreground as well as in a background process (Batch Input).<br>
+The following sample application shows how to use the *Transaction* class to directly execute an SAP transaction.<br>
-When executing transactions in a background process, mass data can be processed and transferred to the SAP system.
-This technique is often used if no suitable BAPI exists.

 ### How to use SAP Transactions

-The following sample application shows how to use the *Transaction* class to directly execute an SAP transaction.<br>
-In this application the user can enter a material number and the name of a plant.
+In this sample application the user can enter a material number and the name of a plant.
 By clicking a button, the SAP GUI is launched and the transaction **MMBE** (stock overview) is executed to list the entered materials and plants.

 ![Call-Transaction-002]( ../../assets/images/Call-Transaction-002.png){:class="img-responsive" width="300px" }

 !!! tip
     The installation package of ERPConnect includes the *Transaction-Recorder* tool.
-    This tool records transactions and implements them to code, see [Transaction-Recorder](../tools/transaction-recorder).
+    This tool records transactions and implements them to code, see [Transaction-Recorder](./transaction-recorder.md).

 The code below shows how to add batch steps with the method *AddStep*. <br>
 When connecting to SAP set the *UseGui* property to true.